Oklahoma Homes opens up 3rd residential facility in Enid

 One of the two bunkhouses, Brittany’s Bungalow, began moving residents in on Tuesday.
 The bungalow is a 16-bed facility that provides residents with their own space and teaches them life skills.

-The facility is owned and operated by the Hardin family of Oklahoma Homes for the Developmentally Disabled, located at 4621 Spring Ridge Road in Enid.
+The facility is owned and operated by the Hardin family of Oklahoma Homes for the Developmentally Disabled, 4621 Spring Ridge Road, in Enid.
 The bungalow is at the site of a former church and daycare.

-Since construction began a year and a half ago, two additional buildings, called Brittany’s Bunkhouse and Barry’s Bungalow, have been added to the campus.
+Since construction began a year and a half ago, two additional buildings — Brittany’s Bunkhouse and Barry’s Bungalow — have been added to the campus.

 These facilities are owned and operated by the Hardin family, which has decades of experience working with people with intellectual disabilities.
 The main goal is to assist those with intellectual disabilities in obtaining the highest level of independence possible.
 They are taught vocational skills, independent living skills, job training and social skills as they are prepared to live on their own.